EnesAkkal/EnesAkkal/README.md

 I'm a Front-End developer from Turkey, I'm a passionate learner who's always willing to learn and work across technologies.

+🔭 I’m currently pursuing Masters in Software Engineering at Bogazici University.

 ### Glad to see you here!  ![](https://komarev.com/ghpvc/?username=EnesAkkal&color=blue)